rstacruz/ento/Readme.md

 # ento.js

 Simple, stateful, observable objects in JavaScript.
-Essentially, yet another model library.
+Yet another model library, but this one aims to make the API experience as close to *plain JavaScript objects* as possible.

 Work-in-progress.

-- __Simple attributes__:
+- __Plain attributes__:
 No need for methods to get/set values (ie, *.get()* and *.set()*).
-ECMAScript getters and setters are used.
+ECMAScript getters and setters are used to listen for behavior on setting/getting attributes.

 - __Model states__:
 Keeps track of your model's state if it's fetching, or got an error.
 This is